 But back to journaling as something spiritual.
 Some think of journaling as part of their daily spiritual exercise, and if they fail to do it, they feel they’ve flubbed up and backslidden.
 Some write down their prayer requests and the answers to their prayers.
 This can be good as long as it is okay if it falls into someone else’s hands.
 In other words, as long as the prayers are not too private.
 I can think of plenty of prayer requests that I wouldn’t want published.

 Some may write down what their spiritual struggles are and how they’re progressing.
 Again, as long as it isn’t written in such a way as to focus on the struggle rather than on Christ, I suppose it could be valuable.
 If you write about what you are learning each day as you read the Word, then fine.
 I commend you.
 But don’t view it as an inspired assignment from God.
-Consider it a hobby, something you do for pure enjoyment.
+Consider it a hobby, something you do for pure enjoyment, much like when I play and win real money on my phone.
 Don’t think that you are being super spiritual about it.